datreant/datreant/docs/tags-categories.rst

 Reference: Tags
 ===============
-The class :class:`MDSynthesis.Core.Aggregators.Tags` is the interface used by Containers to access their tags.
+The class :class:`mdsynthesis.core.aggregators.Tags` is the interface used by Containers to access their tags.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: MDSynthesis.Core.Aggregators.Tags
+.. autoclass:: mdsynthesis.core.aggregators.Tags
     :members:
     :inherited-members:

 Reference: Categories
 =====================
-The class :class:`MDSynthesis.Core.Aggregators.Categories` is the interface used by Containers to access their categories.
+The class :class:`mdsynthesis.core.aggregators.Categories` is the interface used by Containers to access their categories.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: MDSynthesis.Core.Aggregators.Categories
+.. autoclass:: mdsynthesis.core.aggregators.Categories
     :members:
     :inherited-members: